 The Certificate in Education offers students the option of taking the core education curriculum, allowing for transfer to the Associate in Science in Education program, or to a baccalaureate program in education.
 In addition to some day and evening offerings, courses in this program are scheduled in the late afternoon-early evening, beginning at 5:00 pm.
 This program is financial aid eligible.
-To be eligible for federal financial aid, students must submit an official, final high school transcript to the NHTI Admissions Office.
 For more information, contact Department Chair Kelly Moore Dunn at (603) 271-6484 x4163 or kdunn@ccsnh.edu.